armadaproject/armada/client/python/examples/README.md

+# Python Client Examples

+Currently there are two example files

+## Setup

 ## Using Basic Auth

+The following code shows an example of how basic authentication can be setup

 ```py
 # The python GRPC library requires authentication
 #  data to be provided as an AuthMetadataPlugin.
 # The username/password are colon-delimted and base64 encoded as per RFC 2617

 class GrpcBasicAuth(grpc.AuthMetadataPlugin):
     def __init__(self, username: str, password: str):